raphCode/master-thesis-muzero/theory.typ

 !Rl refers to a subset of machine learning where a decision maker learns by trial and error while interacting with its !env.
-The decision maker takes !as that affect the !s of their !env, receives !r or penalties based on how it performs, and updates its behavior based on this feedback.
+The decision maker takes !as that affect the !s of their !env, receives !rs or penalties based on how it performs, and updates its behavior based on this feedback.
 The goal is to learn a behavior that leads to positive outcomes.
 @sutton